-ALM Inventory Manager (ALM-IM) is a server-based application which periodically scans selected Cisco switches in the network.
+ALM Inventory Manager (ALM-IM) is a server-based application which periodically scans selected switches in the network.
 The mapping file ALM-IM creates during this process is dynamically built and it maintains the relationship between one Cisco IP Phone and the attached computer, laptop or thin-client.

 This mapping-file is used by the ALM PRO clients to relate the associated Cisco IP Phone to the connected computer, laptop or thin-client.

 ALM-IM may be required in the following setups:

 - VDI, CITRIX, Container Based Virtualizations (CBV) or Remote Desktop Services (RDS)

 - No direct LAN connection between computer and IP Phone

 Because ALM-IM provides an instant relationship between a Cisco IP Phone and the attached computer it can decrease detection time to 0 seconds and instantly login the user to the Cisco IP Phone via the Cisco ExtensionMobility Services.

 > Hardware requirements